 Wanganui Furniture Manufacturing Co. was formed on 15 June 1916 by Dan (Jim) Wilson and Percy Ginn, both cabinet makers, and Alf Anderson, an upholsterer.
+The business began as a furniture factory and showroom at 91-93 Duncan Street, Wanganui East, which fondly became known as 'The Factory'.

 In 1918 the lethal influenza pandemic struck New Zealand.
 In just 2 months from October to December 1918 NZ lost about half as many people to influenza as it had in the whole of the First World War.
 Wanganui Furniture Manufacturing Co. took to making coffins to help with the increased demand.